Subpectoral Versus Subglandular Placement

 There is an increased risk of visible implant ripples, especially in those with saline breast implants.
 There is an increased risk of seeing the edges of the breast implants and a “bubble-like”, round look.
 The breast implants interfere more with mammograms if the implants are in the subglandular position, as compared to the subpectoral position.
 Future breast surgery for removal of suspicious breast lumps or for cancer is more difficult with breast implants in the subglandular position.

 Breast Implant placement is important to achieve natural results.
-Contact our office in Portland for more information on subglandular vs. subpectoral breast augmentation.
+Contact Esprit® Cosmetic Surgeons in Portland for more information on subglandular vs. subpectoral breast augmentation.
 Call (503) 783-0544 or book your consultation online today.